reframejs/reframe/readme.md

  - Node.js Backend

 Your app has no (or almost no) browser-side JavaScript.
 You still use JavaScript on the server with Node.js and React to generate the HTML of your pages.
 (React can render views to HTML.)

-We recommand this if you don't need interactive views.
+We recommend this if you don't need interactive views.

-This stack is well suited for mobile.
-(Browser-side JavaScript is a performance killer on mobile.)

-You can add a Node.js ORM to that stack.

 <br/>